-Mothae Project is the name of project to evaluate the Mothae Kimberlite located in Lesotho that is 75% owned by the Company through its interest in Mothae Diamonds
+Mothae Project was the name of project to evaluate the Mothae Kimberlite located in Lesotho that was 75% owned indirectly by the Company and 25% by the Government of Lesotho.
+Lucara has relinquished its interest in such project.

 National Instrument 43-101 means National Instrument 43-101 "Standards for Disclosure For Mineral Projects" adopted by the Canadian Securities Administrators